sveltejs/eslint-plugin-svelte3/README.md

 Most compiler options do not affect the validity of compiled components, but a couple of them can.
 If you are compiling to custom elements, or for some other reason need to control how the plugin compiles the components it's linting, you can use this setting.

-This can be an object of compiler options.
+This setting can be given an object of compiler options.

 The default is to compile with `{ generate: false }`.